NewbieGameCoder/RingBuffer/README.md

 # RingBuffer
-A simple and thread-safe RingBuffer implementation
+A simple, scalable and thread-safe RingBuffer implementation.
+One producer whth one consumer or muti_consumeres is recommended.